On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Introduction

+The above results are for the case that the implemented register has at least $n=3$ readers.
+For the special case that $n=2$, we give a simple implementation of a $\Reg{1}{2}$ from atomic $\Reg{1}{1}$s that is \emph{bounded wait-free}: all correct processes are guaranteed to complete their operations in a bounded number of steps regardless of which processes fail and how they fail.

 We also consider the problem of implementing a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s in systems where processes are subject to Byzantine failures, but they can use \emph{unforgeable signatures}.
-In sharp contrast to the previous results, we show that in such systems there is an implementation of $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s that is linearizable \emph{and} wait-free \emph{no matter how many processes fail and how they fail}.
+In sharp contrast to the impossibility result~\textbf{(1)}, we show that with signatures for all $n\ge2$, there is an implementation of $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s that is \mbox{bounded wait-free}.

+We conclude the paper with a result about implementations from \emph{regular} registers~\cite{Lamport86}.
+Recall that, in contrast to atomic registers, regular registers allow ``new-old'' inversions in the values that processes read.
+It is well-known that in systems with crash failures, it is easy to implement a \emph{wait-free} linearizable $\Reg{1}{n}$ from regular \mbox{$\Reg{1}{n}$}s.
+Here~we~show~that in systems with Byzantine failures, such an implementation is impossible: for~$n \ge 3$, even if we assume that the writer can only crash and at most one reader can be {\ml}, there is \emph{no} linearizable implementation of a $\Reg{1}{n}$ from regular~\mbox{$\Reg{1}{n}$}s\footnote{So all processes, \emph{including the writer}, are given regular registers that all the $n$ readers~can~read.} that ensures that every correct process eventually completes its operations.